Financial Aid & Scholarships

 - World Languages website offers scholarship opportunities for USM Foreign Language majors.

 Do you want assistance with your Nationally Competitive Scholarship applications?
-Complete this form to book an appointment with Carlee Causey, Project Director for Nationally Competitive Programs.
+Book an appointment with Dr. David Skelton, Assistant Director for Nationally Competitive Programs and Awards.
 Visit their website here.

 For more information, visit NAFSA's Financial Aid for Study Abroad: An Undergraduate Student's Resource.